efreetgaming/install-laravel-supabase-locally/README.md

 php artisan migrate
 php artisan serve
 ```

+to your .env file make sure you copy the DB Line 24 to 28 and change it.

 And try to open the application to give it a try to login and register to the website without giving an error.